pritamzope/OS/NEW KERNEL/Physical Memory Manager/README.md

-NOTE: Bitmap memory allocator works only on small memory size
-      If want to make it work for large memory, make sure to increse BLOCK size(2^n) Here i'm using only one memory manager using bitmap allocation which is extremely slow. we will add other types such as Linked allocation or Buddy system...

 Make sure you pass memory to qemu using -m option
+At least minimum 4 MB memory is required

 ## Usage :-<br/>